 For day 2, I lightly comb the ends and re-curl a few pieces on the top and around my face.

-Day 3 is typically a ponytail with a couple of new curls around my face.
+Day 3 is typically a ponytail or messy bun, with a couple of new curls around my face.